-Durability when it comes to gaming headphones means walking the fine line between a solid construction and a comfortable fit.
+A durable gaming headset means walking the fine line between a solid construction and a comfortable fit.

 When looking for a durable pair of gaming headphones, search for lightweight, flexible material and, more than anything, a quality-made product.
 That means well-stitched leather or more breathable synthetic fabric over memory foam pads and in a pair of headphones that won’t give in to the constant removing and replacing and occasionally rage throwing of the headphones.

 If you plan on hanging out with friends or playing online multiplayer games, a microphone is a must.
-Now, you can purchase a separate microphone to clip on your shirt, but that means more cords and more fuss.
+Now, you can purchase a separate microphone to clip on your shirt or place on your desk, but that means more cords and more fuss.

 Features are first when it comes to a good pair of comfortable gaming headphones, but do yourself a favor and don’t forget about the aesthetics.
 A good-looking headset is a headset that you’ll feel comfortable in, and one that you feel comfortable in is one that will help you get into that zone.